aws-samples/bedrock-claude-chat/README.md

 - [x] Streaming Response
 - [x] IP address restriction
 - [ ] Edit message & re-send
+- [ ] Save and re-use prompt template
 - [ ] I18n (English / Japanese)

 ## Deployment

 ### 🚀 Easy Deployment

+> Note: Bedrock currently does NOT support all regions.
+Following procedure will deploy Bedrock resource to `us-east-1` (Other resources will be deployed on the region where the CloudShell run).
+If you need to change the Bedrock region, follow the instructions later in this chapter to deploy using CDK directly.

 - Open [CloudShell](https://console.aws.amazon.com/cloudshell/home)
 - Clone this repository